ashumeow/filtered_websocket/README.md

     cat server_event | behavior_a | behavior_b | ...

 Server event handlers are encapsulated within filters such that building elaborate behaviors is as easy as importing new modules.
-Imported filters automatically add themselves to an appropriate filter chain (pipeline) associated with some server event.
+Imported filters automatically add themselves to an appropriate filter chain (pipeline).

 *features:*